Private Sam Roy GARNER (served as Roy CROMARTY)

 L GRIFFIN

-L. Griffin was listed on Cenotaph when it was unveiled in 1923 but further research is needed to determine his identity.
+L. Griffin was listed on Cenotaph when it was unveiled in 1923.
+Griffin is also listed on the Maple Ridge Legion Branch #88 Memorial Plaque.